 If you’re a citizen of a foreign country who plans to visit the United States usually you must have a valid visa.
 However, foreign citizens are not allowed to study for credit in the United States after entering on a visitor visa or under the Visa Waiver Program(nonimmigrant visas).
 If you plan to enter the United States to study for credit and for purposes that are not recreational, there are special visas that you need to apply for as a student.
 The visa you will need from the varying options of visas in this service category will depend on your particular circumstances, the purpose of your entrance to the United States, and the academic activities that you will be engaging in, once you are in the country.

 Here, I will present a brief overview of the US visa options for Students.
-But if there is a visa or an objective that you are seeking to obtain, and you don't see it listed here, by all means contact me for a free legal consultation and I will most likely be able to handle and deliver your request.
+But if there is a visa or an objective that you are seeking to obtain, and you don't see it listed here, by all means contact me for a legal consultation and I will be able to handle and deliver your request.

 The F1 visa is for students who will study a degree program: either an associate or a bachelor's degree, an academic program: master’s degree, postgraduate, diploma, or certificate, or a full time language program in an Immigration and Customs Enforcement Service approved school, university or college.
 In general, if If you’re planning to enter the United States to attend: University, College, High School, Private elementary school, a Seminary, or a Conservatory, this is the Visa that you will need to apply for.